Suraj-kumar00/cloud-cost-optimization/AWS_Cost_Optimization/Implementaion_Guide.md

-# Her is the Step by step guide to do hands-on as per the architecture diagram and the python scirpt we have for Lambda function.
+# Here is the Step by step guide to do hands-on as per the architecture diagram and the python scirpt we have for Lambda function.

 ---